sogua1980/cis342/README.md

     1. run `top`. now use ctrl+c to terminate it. run in another time and this time use ctrl+z. what is the difference?
     2. run top in the background. also run vim in the background. try switching between them in one terminal.
     3. copy a big file that takes a long time in the background and observe when it finishes with top.

+Homework 4
+---

+1. read the man page for `head` and `tail` commands. write a bash script to get name of a file and writes the 3 first and 3 last lines of the file to another file named `output`.
+2. read the man page for `wc` command. write a bash script to get name of a file and removes it if it contains less that 3 words.
+3. using `ls` and `wc` commands, write a single command to print out the number of files in the current directory.
+4. use head and tail to print out lines number 25 to 30 of a long file.

 -->